-Unless the semen donor bulls are housed under clean dry conditions and are clean when they arrive at the collection area, they should be washed and cleaned.
+The semen donor bulls must be housed under clean dry conditions and should be washed and cleaned before they arrive at the collection area.
 The washing area should not be more than 20 m from the serving area and should be made of rough concrete with a slanting floor to facilitate drainage of water, dung and urine.
 Adequate clean water with reasonable pressure should be provided through a hose pipe at this area.
-Prior to cleaning, the preputial hair should be cut short leaving a tuft of 2 cm length all round.
-Ordinary washing soap and a mild brush should be used to clean the bulls.
-During cleaning emphasis should be put on the lower abdomen and the preputial area.
+Prior to cleaning, the preputial hair should be cut short, leaving a tuft of 2 cm length all round.
+Ordinary washing soap and a soft brush should be used to clean the bulls.
+During cleaning, emphasis should be put on the lower abdomen and the preputial area.
+If necessary, washing of the preputial sheath with normal saline solution can be done once every week or fortnight to reduce bacterial contamination of semen.
 Disinfectants should not be used.
-Clean dry paper towels should be used after washing to remove excess water.
+Clean, dry paper towels should be used after washing to remove excess water.